American Library Association Rainbow Book List: LGBTQ bibliographies for libraries

 Although roughly 4.5 percent of the U.S. population identifies as LGBT, "the vast majority of libraries lack high-quality, comprehensive LGBT collections" and "satisfaction among LGBT patrons is low."
 To ensure libraries have adequate LGBT books for readers of all ages, librarians should rely on resources such as the ALA's Rainbow List and the Lambda Literary Foundation.
+Library Journal recommends stocking the winners and finalists of LGBTQ literary awards, like the above or the ALA's Stonewall Book Awards, Publishing Triangle's awards, and Gaylactic Spectrum Awards.
+They also recommend adding books sold in LGBT bookstores or from LGBT-focused publishers.
+To make it easier and safer to check out these books, they recommend creating guides to find LGBT books without requiring the help of a librarian, like by creating book displays and lists.